jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 ### Matrix representation of a quaternion

-We have been using $4 \times 4$ matrices to compute the transformations to convert between model, view and screen spaces, so in order to use quaternions for rotations we need to calculate a $4 \times 4$ rotation matrix that is equivalent to $q \times p \times q^{-1}$.
+We have been using $4 \times 4$ matrices to compute the transformations to convert between model, view and screen spaces, so in order to use quaternions for rotations we need to calculate a $4 \times 4$ rotation matrix that is equivalent to $q p q^{-1}$.
 If the rotation quaternion is $q = [w, (x, y, z)]$, and $q$ is a unit quaternion, then the corresponding rotation matrix is

 $$ \begin{align*}
     Rotate &=